Sakhawat0pu/trip_buddy_server/README.md

 - Endpoint: GET /api/trips

+### Get A Trip By ID

+Retrieve a trip with the ID: `tripId`.

+- Endpoint: GET /api/trips/:tripId

+### Delete A Trip By ID

+Delete a trip with the ID: `tripId`.
+A super-admin, admin or the user who created the trip can delete the trip.

+- Endpoint: GET /api/trips/:tripId
+- Request Headers:
+  - Authorization: <JWT_TOKEN>

+### Get All The Requested Trips For a Logged In User

+Retrieve all trips that are requested to join by a user .

+- Endpoint: GET /api/trips/my-requested-trips
+- Request Headers:
+  - Authorization: <JWT_TOKEN>

+### Get All The Trips Created By A User

+Retrieve all trips that are posted/created by a user .

+- Endpoint: GET /api/trips/my-posted-trips
+- Request Headers:
+  - Authorization: <JWT_TOKEN>

 ### Send Travel Buddy Request

-Send a travel buddy request for a specific trip with the ID `:tripId`.
+Send a travel buddy request for a specific trip with the ID `tripId`.

 - Endpoint: POST /api/trip/:tripId/request
 - Request Headers: